Scorpion Solitaire - Play it Online for Free

 Both Scorpion and Spider Solitaire are about building sequences of like suits from eight stacks of cards.
 However, there are some key differences.
 First, in Scorpion, you may move entire stacks of cards (like Yukon) even if the cards below don’t fit the sequence.
 Second, Scorpion has a different tableau setup than Spider, including foundations.
 Lastly, while the stock adds cards to every column in Spider, Scorpion Solitaire only has a few cards left over to add.

-Scorpion Solitaire can be harder than other Solitaire games because of its specific mechanics.
+Scorpion Solitaire is so difficult because, in comparison to other Solitaire games, it has very unique mechanics.
 While it may seem advantageous to move a card into a spot temporarily to free up another card above it, all the cards below will get in the way of your sequences.
 Also, this version requires a lot more strategy and forward planning than other versions.

 Solitaire has a long history, and each version of Solitaire has its own story.
 Unfortunately, the story of where Scorpion Solitaire came from is shrouded in mystery.
 It likely accompanied other versions of these games in books.
 Its gameplay is akin to Spider Solitaire and Yukon Solitaire, so it may have originated around the same time as those two.